NitsJehangir/Workflow/README.md

 > [!TIP]
 > git clone Url
 > example for this repository is: git clone https://github.com/NitsJehangir/Workflow.git
-> you will see this file in your folder (Workflow folder) after cloning is successfull
+> you will see this file in your folder (Workflow folder) after cloning is successfull.